What Is Peyote?

 1. Firstly, you’ll need find a peyote.
 In Mexico it typically grows in the shade of this shrub.
 Can you spot the peyote in the first picture below?

 2. Found it?
-Nice! now clear the earth around it, making what is like a small moat.
+Now clear the earth around it, making what is like a small moat.

 3. Loop the string around it at ground level, as if you’re going to choke it.

-4. Pull the string tightly from either side so the string cuts through the flesh, in effect beheading the cactus.
+4. Pull the string tightly from either side so the string cuts through the flesh, beheading the cactus.
 This will leave the root intact, and you with the head.

-5. Cover the remaining root with some earth, and sprinkle a few drops of water.
+5. Cover the remaining root with some earth, and sprinkle a few drops of water on top.

 6. Enjoy your peyote, happy in the knowledge it will grow back and someone else may discover it one day!

 I don’t like to end the post with this but unfortunately possession of peyote can land you in a lot of trouble.
-If you are caught by the police with peyote heads in Mexico, you will probably go to jail.
+If you are caught by the police with peyote heads in Mexico you will probably go to jail.
 I imagine the same is the case in the States.
-I would recommend eating peyote in the desert and not bringing any back with you after.
-Luckily, police don’t generally hang out in the desert, so you can have your peyote journey there with no worries.
-Besides, I think the desert is a fantastic setting for a peyote experience 🙂
+For this reason I’d recommend eating peyote in the desert and not bringing any back with you after.
+Luckily police don’t generally hang out in the desert, so you can have your peyote journey there with no worries.
+Anyway, I think the desert is a fantastic setting for a peyote experience 🙂

 Have you ever tried peyote?

 What was the setting?
 How was your experience?
-I’d love to hear about it, so please leave it in the comments below!
+I’d love to hear about it, so please leave a comment below!